sleexyz/typesafe-react-redux-example/README.md

 ### StoreDefs

 StoreDefs are units of data that describe:

-1. How state is structured
+1. how state is structured
-2. How state is initialized
+2. how state is initialized
-3. The methods that modify those actions
+3. the methods that modify those actions

-A `Map<String, StoreDef>` can be transformed into a single, auto-namespaced StoreDef.
+An object with StoreDef values can be transformed into a single, auto-namespaced StoreDef.
 (TODO: implement and document)

-For those familiar with Redux, a StoreDef subsumes:
+For those familiar with Redux, a StoreDef is a unit of data that subsumes:

 1. your Redux Store type
 2. your Redux Store initial state
 3. your Redux Reducers